AdobeDocs/experience-manager-forms-cloud-service.en/help/faq.md

 * **Can I use the Verify step in an adaptive form?**
 No, the Verify step is not available for [!DNL Forms] as a [!DNL Cloud Service].
 Remove the verify step from your existing adaptive forms before moving such forms to a Cloud Service environment.

+* **Can I add charts to an adaptive form?**
+Yes, you can add charts to adaptive forms.
+Adaptive Forms provides a chart component.
+You can use it to add charts to an adaptive form.